jamespacileo/django-smartagent/README.rst

 As it is popular for sites to have a mobile version, there are a few utility methods within the project.

-A **render_to** decorator

-Based on django-annoying's render_to, renders a page using a desktop or mobile version of a site, depending if the user-agent is a mobile device or not.
+A **render_to** decorator (based on django-annoying's render_to) renders a page using a desktop or mobile version of a site, depending if the user-agent is a mobile device or not.

 ::